sfchick23/Emergency-Notification/README.md

     spring.datasource.username=postgres
     spring.datasource.password=postgres
     ```
     - Open the file
-      database-create.txt,
+      - database-create.txt,
         create 3 tables according to the plan from the file

+      - docker-compose.yaml,
+        start the docker using this file

   - Run the application:
     ```bash